-In 2019, Wales declared a climate emergency, sending a clear signal that Wales was committed to tackling the challenge of climate change.
+In 2019, the Welsh Government declared a climate emergency, signalling that Wales was committed to tackling the challenge of climate change.

 In response to this, Welsh Government set a target of a net zero public sector in Wales by 2030.